xiaoluluxian/Algorithms/README.md

 4. Unique Email
 5. To Lower Case
 6. Encode Decode URL
 7. N-Repeated Element in Size 2N Array
+8. Insert into a Binary Search Tree